 ******In general, if the collective action of a group of people results in negative consequences, then each individual within that group is responsible for their respective contribution.
 Citizens should be held responsible for their share of damaging global warming by governing bodies.
 The aforementioned carbon tax reflects this.
 Also relevant are Jesus’ words: “First take the plank out of your own eye, and then you will see clearly to remove the speck from your brother’s eye” (Matt.
 7:5, NIV).

 WHEREAS, Forcing developing countries to comply with Kyoto will significantly inhibit their economic development and the development of the international economy; and

 In fact, the World Health Organization (WHO) predicts that, between 2030 and 2050, global warming will cause 250,000 deaths per year (WHO 2018), mainly within these countries.
-Fortunately, current technology allows us to greatly decrease global warming without causing undue suffering to the present-day developing world.
+Fortunately, current technology allows us to greatly decrease global warming without causing catastrophic suffering to the present-day developing world.
 For example, it has been shown that building a solar power plant is often cheaper than keeping an existing coal plant running (Kowalski 2019).

 WHEREAS, Proposed carbon offset programs will have little impact on reducing rising temperatures if human activity is not a significant cause of recent global warming; and